caiorss/mwiki/README.md

 ## Keyboard Shortcuts (Keybindings)

 + NOTE: It is not necessary to remember those keybindings since there is menu button in the **[Main]** menu, which allows opening the keybind (shortcut) helper window displaying all keybindings.
-+ NOTE: It is not avaialable in any stable release yet.
-However, this feature is available in the unstable release.
++ NOTE: Available since release v0.3

 | Shortcut  |     Description                                  |
 | --------- | ------------------------------------------------ |